jonmayo7/aire-mini/docs/WAYMAKER.md

 The ecosystem is comprised of three distinct, interconnected pillars, each an AIRE in its own right.
 Pillar 1: The PRODUCT (WayMaker OS at waymaker.ai) This is the tangible toolset for individual ascent.
 Core Engine (DiRP): The first AIRE is the Daily Intentional Reflection Protocol (DiRP), the MVP of the system.
-It is a functional loop, delivered as a PWA, that solves for "Pain" by building daily, compounding competency and agency.
+It is a functional loop, delivered as a PWA, that serves as an outcome-capture tool to build daily, compounding competency and agency.
 AI Enhancement: The DiRP is enhanced by two key data layers:
 The Resonance Engine: Provides contextual improvement suggestions.
 The WayMaker AI Mirror: Acts as a "ruthless strategic mirror" to teach the WayMaker ethos and identify opportunities for action.
 Identity & Verification: The WayMaker Foundry will mint Self-Sovereign Identity (SSI) Credentials (verifiable tokens).
-This is its own recursion: completing DiRP "streaks" (e.g., every 30 days) earns the participant a new SSI token, evolving the product from a well-being tool into an Identity & Verification service.
+This is its own recursion: completing a series of community-attested outcomes (real-world actions verified by artifacts) earns the participant a new SSI token.
+This evolves the product from a simple well-being tool into an Identity & Verification service.
 Pillar 2: The COMMUNITY (WayMaker Community)
 This is the social recursion AIRE, a powerful accountability network that solves for "Belonging."
 This pillar consists of the WayMaker Community, comprised of small, intimate groups called Forges (5–9 participants).
-Daily Contribution: The DiRP (from Pillar 1) serves as the participant's primary means of daily contribution and progress-sharing within their Forge.
+Daily Contribution: The DiRP (from Pillar 1) serves as the participant's primary means of daily contribution and evidence-sharing within their Forge.
 The Attestation Loop: This is the critical differentiator.
-Forge members, who are all completing their own DiRPs, attest to the progress of their peers.
-This peer attestation strengthens the value of the SSI for all participants, creating verifiable proof of identity and growth.
+Forge members, who are all completing their own DiRPs, review and attest to the artifacts (evidence) of real-world actions taken by their peers.
+This peer attestation strengthens the value of the SSI for all participants, creating verifiable proof of competency and growth, not just participation.
 Pillar 3: The ACADEMY (The WayMaker EthOS)
 This is the knowledge recursion AIRE, providing the proprietary philosophy that guides the ecosystem.
 WayMaker AI Mirror: The AI is a key component of the Academy, actively teaching the WayMaker ethos as it helps unleash human growth through the DiRP process.
 Certification & Stewardship: The Academy will offer certification pathways (issuing additional SSIs), allowing qualified participants to earn the ability to launch and steward their own Forges.
 This creates a scalable, participant-led community model and feeds the "Internal Gig Economy."
 The Path (Strategic Layers)
-The ecosystem's horizon state will be achieved by adding sequential, compounding layers.
+The ecosystem's horizon state will be achieved by adding sequential, compounding layers, with intentional pauses between each layer to validate learnings.
-Layer 1: Wellness & Productivity (The Start): Build the DiRP MVP as a PWA at waymaker.ai.
-This layer includes the Resonance Engine and WayMaker AI Mirror to establish the core loop of intentional, compounding growth.
+Layer 1: Wellness & Productivity (The Initial Probe): Build the DiRP MVP as a PWA at waymaker.ai.
+This layer will be focused on a specific, high-need vertical: verifying the transition momentum for individuals in major life changes (e.g., military exit, retirement).
+It includes the Resonance Engine and WayMaker AI Mirror to establish the core loop of intentional, compounding growth.
-Layer 2: Identity & Verification: Launch the WayMaker Foundry to begin minting Verifiable Credentials (SSI Tokens) based upon DiRP completion streaks.
+Layer 2: Identity & Verification: Launch the WayMaker Foundry to begin minting Verifiable Credentials (SSI Tokens) based upon the attested outcomes validated in Layer 1.
 This layer transitions the platform into an identity service.
 Layer 3: Community: Formally integrate the existing WayMaker Community (which has been active for 2+ years).
 This layer connects participants into Forges and activates the critical Attestation Loop for the SSI credentials.
 Layer 4: Participate-to-Earn: Activate the economic models by launching the Academy's certification pathways.
 This enables qualified participants to steward Forges and monetize their verified, community-attested skills.
 Strategic Opportunities